appveyor/website/src/_posts/2014-02-23-converting-mercurial-repository-to-git-on-windows.md

 * <a href="https://www.python.org/downloads/">Python 2.7.6</a>
 * add `c:\Python27` to `PATH`

-<span style="font-style:inherit;line-height:1.625;">Open command line prompt and make sure all tools are available in the `PATH`: </span>hg, git, python.
+Open command line prompt and make sure all tools are available in the `PATH`: hg, git, python.

 ## Migration